Contact three-manifolds with exactly two simple Reeb orbits: Introduction

 \begin{remark} It is shown in \cite{kerman}, see also \cite{franks}, that for a Hamiltonian pseudorotation of $\C P^1$, each fixed point is strongly nondegenerate, meaning that the linearized return map and its higher powers are nondegenerate, and moreover the fixed points are irrationally elliptic, similarly to Theorem~\ref{thm:nondeg}.
 It is an open question whether every pseudorotation of $\C P^n$ for $n > 1$ is strongly nondegenerate, and one can ask analogous questions for pseudorotations of more general symplectic manifolds. \end{remark}

 \begin{remark} For pseudorotations of $D^2$ in many cases, identities related to Theorem~\ref{thm:dynamics}(a) were proved in \cite{abror,joli}. \end{remark}

+\begin{remark} One can arrange in the statement of Corollary~\ref{cor:disc} that the first return maps on the obtained disk-like global surfaces of section extend smoothly to the boundary and preserve a smooth $2$-form that defines an area-form in the interior.
+Moreover, one can conjugate such a return map by a homeomorphism to obtain a pseudorotation of the closed disk which is smooth in the interior. \end{remark}

 \paragraph{Acknowledgments.} Key discussions for this project took place when DCG and HL were visiting Peking University for the ``Workshop on gauge theory and Floer homology'' in December 2019.
 We thank Peking University for their hospitality during this visit.
 This research was completed while DCG was on a von Neumann fellowship at the Insititute for Advanced Study.
 DCG thanks the Institute for their wonderful support.
 We thank Viktor Ginzburg and Helmut Hofer for helpful comments.
+We thank the referee for careful reading of the paper.